influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/introduction/getting-started.md

 With InfluxDB [installed](/influxdb/v1.7/introduction/installation), you're ready to start doing some awesome things.
 In this section we'll use the `influx` [command line interface](/influxdb/v1.7/tools/shell/) (CLI), which is included in all InfluxDB packages and is a lightweight and simple way to interact with the database.
-The CLI communicates with InfluxDB directly by making requests to the InfluxDB HTTP API over port `8086` by default.
+The CLI communicates with InfluxDB directly by making requests to the InfluxDB API over port `8086` by default.

 > **Note:** The database can also be used by making raw HTTP requests.
 See [Writing Data](/influxdb/v1.7/guides/writing_data/) and [Querying Data](/influxdb/v1.7/guides/querying_data/)